 - (A) Single Family Residential Zoning Districts.
 In single family residential zoning districts, an applicant shall be allowed to construct one (1) detached or attached ADU per lot.
-Pursuant to Government Code 65852.2, in addition to the one (1) attached or detached ADU allowed in this this Section, an applicant may also construct one (1) junior accessory dwelling unit so long as it complies with the requirements of Section 9.07.215. - (B) Multi-Family Zoning Districts.
-In multi-family zoning districts, an applicant shall be allowed to construct at least one (1) ADU per lot zoned for multi-family development.
-In addition, an applicant may be allowed to construct a number of ADUs that is equivalent to up to twenty-five percent (25%) of the existing units on the multi-family lot if City Staff determines that all building code standards can be met and the applicant acquires a city-approved building permit.
-Notwithstanding the foregoing, no more than two (2) detached ADUs may be constructed on a parcel with an existing multi-family development. - (5) Setbacks/Height Limitation.
+Pursuant to Government Code 65852.2, in addition to the one (1) attached or detached ADU allowed in this Section, an applicant may also construct one (1) junior accessory dwelling unit so long as it complies with the requirements of California Government Code Section 65852.22. - (B) Multi-Family Zoning Districts.
+In multi-family zoning districts, an applicant shall be allowed to construct at least one (1) ADU per existing multi-family structure.
+In addition, an applicant may be allowed to construct a number of ADUs that is equivalent to up to twenty-five percent (25%) of the existing units of the existing multi-family structure if City Staff determines that all building code standards can be met and the applicant acquires a city-approved building permit.
+Notwithstanding the foregoing, no more than two (2) detached ADUs may be constructed on a parcel with an existing multi-family structure. - (5) Setbacks/Height Limitation.
 Attached or detached ADUs shall have four (4) foot side and rear yard setback.
-No portion of an attached or detached ADU shall project into the required front yard setback of the underlying zoning district. - (A) All detached ADUs shall be limited to one-story (1-story) and sixteen (16) feet in height.
-Notwithstanding the foregoing, if the detached ADU is constructed above an existing or proposed detached garage, then it must be constructed in a manner that is consistent with the height limitation and setback requirements of the underlying zoning district. - (B) If an ADU is attached to an existing or proposed primary dwelling or garage and meets all applicable setbacks of the underlying zoning district, then the ADU may be developed consistent with the maximum height limitation set forth in the underlying zoning district, pursuant to all of the provisions of this Section, and the provisions of Section 9.05.110.
+No portion of an attached or detached ADU shall project into the required front yard setback of the underlying zoning district unless allowed by California Government Code Sections 65852.2(c)(2)(C) or 65852.2(e)(1)(B)(D). - (A) All detached ADUs shall be allowed to be a maximum of sixteen (16) feet in height.
+Notwithstanding the foregoing, if the detached ADU is constructed above an existing or proposed detached garage, then it may exceed 16 feet but must be constructed in a manner that is consistent with the height limitation and setback requirements of the underlying zoning district. - (B) If an ADU is attached to an existing or proposed primary dwelling or garage and meets all applicable setbacks of the underlying zoning district, then the ADU may be developed consistent with the maximum height limitation set forth in the underlying zoning district, pursuant to all of the provisions of this Section, and the provisions of Section 9.05.110.